jinjagit/shortest_path/README.md

 [a, d, c, b]
 ```

-Which to me looks like all possible permuations of the subset at indices 1..n-1, with the element at index 0 remining in place in all resulting permutations.
+This is all possible permuations of the subset at indices 1..n-1, with the element at index 0 remining in place in all resulting permutations.

 And creating the full path would involve adding the start point to the end of each list.
 For example `[a, d, b, c]` becomes `[a, d, b, c, a]`